-Don’t focus too much on cleaning
+Don’t: Focus too much on cleaning

 That’s right.
-If you got as far as sending your potential new customer a cleaning services estimate, then they trust that you have the proper supplies and equipment and that your staff knows how to clean.
+If you make it to the point of sending your prospect a cleaning services proposal, then they trust that you have the proper cleaning supplies and equipment and that your staff knows how to clean.
 And believe it or not, the average person isn’t all that interested in commercial cleaning (strange, we know).

 Instead, your business proposal should focus on a few key things that make you stand out to get the prospect excited to hire your team.
 Carpet cleaning and window cleaning aren't exactly the most exciting of topics, but it's not about what you're selling, it's about why your company is the best choice for that particular cleaning job.

 If you’re a business owner and have never heard Simon Sinek talk about starting with “why”, it’s worth the 18 minutes.
 But if you don’t have 18 minutes, here’s the Coles Notes version:

 Most businesses understand the need to communicate what they do.